 The story, to me, is the most surprising part of this game series.
 When I first picked up “Wolfenstein: The New Order” earlier this year as my entry point into the franchise, I expected DOOM with Nazis.
 What I got was exactly that, but with the added bonus of a story and a cast of characters that nearly had me in tears at least once during my play-through of the game.
 The story of “The New Colossus” continues in that same vein of weaving great storytelling and loveable characters around intermittent moments of intense violence.

 This, obviously, means that this game is not appropriate for children.
-If you are a parent and/or you’re considering buying this game for a child, you should know that it includes depictions of Adolf Hitler, grotesque violence (even if it is against Nazis), sexual inuendos, at least one brief sex scene (although no genitalia are actually shown on screen), and at least one instance of a very pregnant lady with her shirt off, covered in the blood of her enemies, screaming, and shooting the crap out of a group of Nazis trying to storm into the room on her (That moment was more hilarious than anything, but there are bare breasts front and center on the screen).
+If you are a parent and/or you’re considering buying this game for a child, you should know that it includes depictions of Adolf Hitler, grotesque violence (even if it is against Nazis), sexual inuendos, at least one brief sex scene (although no genitalia are actually shown on screen), and at least one instance of a very pregnant lady with her shirt off, covered in the blood of her enemies, screaming, and shooting the crap out of a group of Nazis trying to storm into the room on her (That moment was hilarious, but there are bare breasts front and center on the screen).

 It’s hard to review a game’s “story” without giving too much away, but suffice it to say, I was very pleasantly surprised with how much attention was given to the story in the last Wolfenstein game I played, and this game continued on that excellence.